xinjue37/Control-Movement-Using-Deep-Reinforcement-Learning/README.md

 ## State, Action and Reward
 * To formulate the problem as deep reinforcement learning problem, we need to define the state, action and reward:
   * State: 25x25 view from the current position where the extra view is filled by unknown if the agent haven't pass through that location
+  * Reward: if the agent reaches the target, add 10 rewards.
+However, the reward will keep decaying when time go by when the agent is does not reach the target.
   * Action: The agent can move in 8 direction

 <div align="center">